Extra Space Storage (EXR)

 Joseph D. Margolis, Chief Executive Officer

-Samrat Sondhi, Executive Vice President and Chief Digital Officer
+Samrat Sondhi, Executive Vice President & Chief Digital Officer

-Samrat Sondhi has been a member of Extra Space Storage's executive team since January 2014, having served as Chief Operations Officer and Chief Marketing Officer before becoming Chief Digital Officer.
-He joined Extra Space Storage in 2005 following the company's acquisition of Storage USA, where he held the position of Vice President of Revenue Management.
-Prior to that, Mr. Sondhi worked as a consultant with Deloitte Consulting from 2001 to 2002.
+Samrat Sondhi has served as a member of Extra Space Storage's executive team since January 2014.
+He previously held the position of Chief Operations Officer before becoming Chief Marketing Officer in June 2020.
+Prior to joining the company, Mr. Sondhi served as the Vice President of Revenue Management for Storage USA and worked as a consultant with Deloitte Consulting from 2001 to 2002.

 AI Analysis | Feedback